Emurasoft/emurasoft.github.io/en/plugin/structure/pivot_table_info.md

 _pszLocale_

 Specifies the locale used for sorting, for example: "en-US".
-If this is empty or omitted, the locale specified in theSort page of theCustomize dialog box is used.
+If this is empty or omitted, the locale specified in the **Sort** page of the **Customize** dialog box is used.

 _pszTotalRowLabel_